 Even though I really wanted to walk on the beach, I decided not to do so and instead spent a day on our terrace that had an awning and was in a consistent shade.
 While some people would go back to the beach wearing sunscreen and covering a burned area with clothes, I think that it’s important to avoid rubbing your skin with sunscreen and then using soap-based products to remove it.
-Instead I prefer just hiding from sun and don’t apply any other products on my skin except Aloe Vera and a moisturizer.
+Instead, I prefer just hiding from the sun and don’t apply any other products on my skin except Aloe Vera and a moisturizer.

 Step #3: Water

 Drinking water is beneficial for you, but it’s essential if you are dealing with a sunburn.
 When my sunburn happened, I drunk so much water that I needed to go to the bathroom every 30 minutes or so.
 And with every new glass I drunk I felt that I’m washing the toxins out of my body.
 Try it!
-Drinking lots of water makes such a big difference when you are dealing with a sunburn.
+Drinking lots of water make such a big difference when you are dealing with a sunburn.

 Step #4: Take Anti-Inflammatory Drugs